harcokuppens/continuous_publishing/latest/_sources/intro.rst.txt

      allows you to make visually attractive graphs in your documentation

 -  `Sphinx`_ has fancy html themes for nice web documentation
--  `Sphinx`_ uses pdflatex to build  pdf, so you also get a nice pdf document
+-  `Sphinx`_ uses pdflatex to build  PDF, so you also get a nice PDF document
 -  `Sphinx`_ supports mathjax so you can use latex formula in your source
 -  `Sphinx`_ uses `Pygments <https://pygments.org/>`_ as a generic syntax highlighter with which you can `Sphinx`_ any source code.
 It is also easy to extend.